EarthObservationSimulator/orbitpy/docs/module_mission.rst

          └───sat0
                state_cartesian.csv
                state_keplerian.csv
+               eclipses.csv

 2. Example with a constellation and ground-station.
-All the 8 spacecrafts are propagated, inter-satellite contact periods calculated and the ground-station contacts calculated.
+All the 8 spacecrafts are propagated, eclipses calculated, inter-satellite contact periods calculated and the ground-station contacts calculated.

 .. code-block:: bash